Amplify instruction for English language learners with Nearpod EL

-A report by WestEd (2014) found that teachers of English Language Learners (ELL) must design their instruction to “amplify rather than simplify” concepts to offer the academic rigor necessary for students’ learning (p.
+A report by WestEd (2014) found that teachers of English language learners (ELL) must design their instruction to “amplify rather than simplify” concepts to offer the academic rigor necessary for students’ learning (p.
 11).
-In other words, teachers must augment their lessons so that they include multiple pathways to learning, particularly when it comes to providing plenty of verbal and nonverbal messages (11).
-This can be challenging, especially for teachers who may teach a range of students.
+In other words, teachers must augment their lessons to include multiple pathways to learning, particularly when it comes to providing plenty of verbal and nonverbal messages (11).
+This is challenging, especially for teachers who may teach a range of students.

-Nearpod for ELL aligns to this model of amplification and supports teachers in implementing this instructional model.
-With Nearpod for ELL, ready-to-teach lessons provide an interactive, standards-aligned curriculum designed to engage and inspire English Language Learners across subject areas and grade levels.
+Nearpod EL aligns with this model of amplification and supports teachers in its implementation.
+With Nearpod EL, ready-to-teach lessons provide an interactive, standards-aligned curriculum designed to engage and inspire ELLs across subject areas and grade levels.
 Nearpod lessons leverage digital activities and research-based formative assessments to seamlessly connect instruction and evaluation to meet the unique learning needs of ELL students.
 The lessons are designed to teach rigorous Math, English Language Arts, Science, and Social Studies content through scaffolded instruction and strategies to support language acquisition.

 Within an instructional program for English language learners, constant interpretation of evidence of student progress is needed to inform instruction.
-Nearpod for ELL provides teachers with real-time feedback and reporting based on student interactions and responses.
-This continuous feedback offers the status of students’ current learning and then provides direction for moving students toward identified learning goals.
+Nearpod EL provides teachers with real-time feedback and reporting based on student interactions and responses.
+This continuous feedback offers the status of students’ current learning and provides direction for moving students toward identified learning goals.
 As the lessons are designed to minimize irrelevant language and unnecessary information, teachers can easily pinpoint and evaluate the intended learning targets.
-Based on feedback obtained in these embedded checks for understanding, systematic supports in the forms of modeling, prompting, and repetition can scaffold ELL students and move them toward content understanding.
-For both teachers and students, learning progressions within the Nearpod for ELL’s lessons allow for immediate feedback for in-the-moment adjustments to help anchor and monitor skills throughout the process of teaching and learning.
+Based on feedback obtained in these embedded checks for understanding, systematic support in the forms of modeling, prompting, and repetition can scaffold ELL students and move them toward content understanding.
+For both teachers and students, learning progressions within Nearpod EL’s lessons allow for immediate feedback for in-the-moment adjustments to help anchor and monitor skills throughout the process of teaching and learning.

 Alvarez, L., Ananda, S., Walqui, A., Sato, E., & Rabinowitz, S. (2014).
 Focusing formative assessment on the needs of English language learners.
 San Francisco: WestEd.